xdbchain/xbdchain-quickstart/README.md

 --enable core,horizon
 ```

-To run only select services, simply specify only those services.
+To run only specific services, simply specify only those services.
 For example, to enable the core, use:

 ```
 --enable core